ajrhensley/NiM_catalyst_screening_HOR_multiscale_nanoparticle_modeling/README.md

 - A.O. contributed to supervision, visualization, and writing (original draft and revising).
 - S.W. contributed to software, supervision, visualization, and writing (original draft and revising).
 - T.R. contributed to data curation, formal analysis, investigation, validation, and visualization.
-- A.J.R.H. contributed to conceptualization, funding acquisition, methodology, project administration, supervision, and writing (original draft).
+- A.J.R.H. contributed to conceptualization, funding acquisition, methodology, project administration, supervision, and writing (original draft and revising).